-DC Summer Session allows students to earn 3 W&M credits through a 5-week hybrid course of mostly online classwork with four consecutive evenings sessions in DC.
-The flexibilty allows students to take the online classwork from anywhere!
+DC Summer Session allows students to earn three W&M credits through a 5-week hybrid course of mostly online classwork with four consecutive evenings sessions in DC.
+The flexibility allows students to take the online classwork from anywhere!

 For 2018, the courses and professors will be:

-- From Protest to Policy: Gender in Political Process - Professor Claire McKinney
+- GOVT 391: From Protest to Policy: Gender in Political Process - COLL 300

-- Public Health: Nutrition Concepts and Controversies - Professor Ken Kambis
+- KINE 356: Public Health: Nutrition Concepts and Controversies - COLL 200

-- Political Violence in the Middle East: From Colonialism to ISIS - Professor Stephen Sheehi
+- AMES 331: Political Violence in the Middle East: From Colonialism to ISIS - COLL 300

 Classes offered in the DC Summer Session are three credits.